 |Palermo Instant Thermometer |

 2nd favorite thermometer.
-This one is a bit slower than the LavaTools style, but it takes one AAA battery, which is much easier to find than the CR2302 button-style battery.
+This thermometer is affordable and reliable, and it takes one AAA battery, which is very easy to get.
+The LavaTools style is closer to a Thermapen, which uses the CR2302 button-style battery.

 Do you always run out of batteries?
 Great as your everyday thermometer, or a backup to any of the digital ones I mention above.
 You'll need to calibrate this if you drop it; I'll show you how!

 You can pop the metal probe in a roast, a formed loaf of bread dough, or even a pot of soup you're reheating, and it will beep at you when it reaches the set temp.
 Can be used in an oven, in a crockpot, or on your stovetop.

 |So... confession time: I don't own a Thermapen.
 I know all the pros swear by them, but I also have seen a LOT of ruined Thermapens.|

 I can't 100% endorse spending $100 on this thermometer when you could buy FOUR Lavatools or FIVE Palermos.

 P.S.
 Avoid buying Taylor brand anything, it's like they're made to self-desctruct, they are consistently terrible products.